You are here

 (a) The research involves no more than minimal risk to the subjects;

-(b) The waiver or alteration will not adversely affect the rights and welfare of the subjects;
+(d) The waiver or alteration will not adversely affect the rights and welfare of the subjects; and

-(d) Whenever appropriate, the subjects will be provided with additional pertinent information after participation.
+(e) Whenever appropriate, the subjects or legally authorized representatives will be provided with additional pertinent information after participation.

 Alternatively, the IRB may approve a waiver or alteration of consent if it finds and documents that:

-(a) The project is to be conducted by or subject to the approval of state or local government officials; and
+(a) The research or demonstration project is to be conducted by or subject to the approval of state or local government officials; and

 (c) The project could not practicably be carried out without the waiver or alteration.